mtford90/siesta/docs/concepts.md

 Every remote resource should be represented by one and only one local object i.e. for each remote resource we have a single local source of truth for that particular resource.

+### Fields

+A field on a model refers to either an attribute or relationship, where an attribute is a simple value such as an Integer or a String, and a relationship is another model instance or multiple model instances.